aaronczichon/aaronczichon/README.md

 - [Himmelsfluss (Bobiverse, #4)](https://www.goodreads.com/review/show/4729547636?utm_medium=api&utm_source=rss) by Dennis E. Taylor (⭐️4.24)
 <!-- GOODREADS-LIST:END -->

+🗓 Let's talk

+If you want to talk to me feel free to [book](https://cal.com/aaronczichon/30min) a slot and we can have a chat 😊

 😎 Support

 If you want to support me and my work you can do so with Ethereum (ETH) to address `0x4c5b4F9b870368152F8Ea0978890132A4FC20332`